 Sukkot, a Hebrew word meaning “booths” or “huts,” refers to the Jewish festival of giving thanks for the fall harvest.
 It is one of the three pilgrimage festivals, along with Passover and Shavuot that were originally agricultural celebrations.
 Its significance, however, goes beyond being a holiday of thanksgiving for the harvest.
 It is the only festival associated with an explicit commandment to rejoice.
 Sukkot is celebrated five days after Yom Kippur on the 15th of the month of Tishrei, and is marked by several distinct traditions.

 At United Hebrew we decorate our sukkah, a small, temporary booth or hut with items representing our theme for the year.
-In 5776 (2015-16) our theme is “Proclaim Liberty Thorough the Land…” (Leviticus 25:10).
-In addition to the greenery and burlap that traditionally make up our sukkah, we added liberty bells with inscriptions of what liberty means to us and other objects that make sounds.
+In addition to the greenery and burlap that traditionally make up our sukkah, we decorate with a theme every year.
+See below for information on decorating this years sukkah.

 Open to the Community